 Why This Matters

-Roman roads weren't just impressive feats of engineering—they were the infrastructure that made empire possible.
-When you're tested on Ancient Rome, you're being evaluated on your understanding of how the Romans maintained control over vast territories, facilitated economic integration, and spread their culture across three continents.
-Roads connected these themes: military logistics, trade networks, provincial administration, and cultural diffusion all depended on the road system.
+Roman roads weren't just impressive feats of engineering.
+They were the infrastructure that made empire possible.
+When you're tested on Ancient Rome, you need to show that you understand how Romans maintained control over vast territories, facilitated economic integration, and spread their culture across three continents.
+Roads tie together military logistics, trade networks, provincial administration, and cultural diffusion.

 Military Conquest and Frontier Access